hroudaadam/design-patterns/README.md

 ## Behavioural

 ### Observer
-if one object is modified, its depenedent objects are to be notified automatically
+defines a one-to-many dependency between objects so that when one object changes state, all its dependents are notified and updated automatically

 ### State
 allows an object to alter its behavior when its internal state changes